-What is a certification programme?
+What is certification/accreditation?

 A good programme will raise the standards of animal welfare and care as members must meet best practice guidelines.

-SEAZA’s certification programme
+SEAZA’s welfare certification programme